US asks Honduras to arrest, extradite ex-President Hernández

 Honduras’ foreign affairs ministry initially said via Twitter that it had notified the country’s Supreme Court of Justice that the U.S. Embassy had formally requested the arrest of a Honduran politician for the purposes of extradition.

 The ministry did not identify the politician.
-But Honduras’ current vice president, Salvador Nasralla, confirmed to The Associated Press that request names Hernández.
+But Honduras’ current vice president, Salvador Nasralla, confirmed to The Associated Press that the request names Hernández.

+Later, the president of the Supreme Court of Justice called an urgent session of the full court for Tuesday morning to choose a judge to consider the extradition request from the United States.

+Nicole Navas, a spokeswoman for the U.S. Department of Justice, declined to comment.
+The U.S. State Department referred requests for comment to the Justice Department.

 CNN en Español first reported that the politician was Hernández, showing the communication from the ministry to the court naming Hernández.

+Hernández’s attorney, Hermes Ramírez, accused authorities of being unfair to the former president.
+He said Hernández was inside the Tegucigalpa residence.

-“At this time the Secretary of Security is violating the rule of law by wanting to execute an arrest order violating the procedure that is established by law,” Hernández’s attorney, Hermes Ramírez, told local media.
+“At this time the secretary of security is violating the rule of law by wanting to execute an arrest order violating the procedure that is established by law,” the lawyer told local media.
 “We leave clear the abuse that my client ex-President Juan Orlando Hernández is the subject of.”

 Over the weekend, Hernández had posted photographs of himself playing with his dogs in an apparent attempt to knock down rumors that he had fled the country.

-Nicole Navas, a spokeswoman for the U.S. Department of Justice, declined to comment.
-The U.S. State Department did not immediately respond to a request for comment.

 Hernández left office Jan.
 27 with the swearing in of President Xiomara Castro.
-The same day Hernández left office he was sworn in as Honduras’ representative to the Central American Parliament.
+The same day he was sworn in as Honduras’ representative to the Central American Parliament.

 Ramírez said Monday night that Hernández had immunity because of his position in the regional parliament and insisted that he had a right to a presumption of innocence.